What help can I get with a problem at work

 Advocate is a charity that might be able to help you with legal advice and representation by trying to find a barrister to work on your case.
 They provide help to people who can't afford to pay legal fees and who can't get legal aid.
-To get help from Advocate you have to be referred to them by an advice agency.
 You can find more information about Advocate on their website.

 Finding your own solicitor if you have to pay

 If you have to find your own solicitor, there are various organisations which may be able to help you do this.
 Make sure you check carefully what the solicitor’s fees are before you agree to use them.

 The Law Society is the representative body for solicitors and may be able to help you find a private solicitor in your area.
 You can search their online database of solicitors and other legal advisers at: www.lawsociety.org.uk.

 You can find a legal adviser on GOV.UK.